isomerpages/mlaw-corp/news/speeches/_posts/2015-12-09-Speech-by-Mr-K-Shanmugam-Minister-for-Home-Affairs-and-Law-at-the-Official-Book-Launch-of-Mr-Subhas-Anandans-Its-Easy-to-Cry.md

-7. described his loss as a loss to Singapore, and I meant everything I said then.
+7. I described his loss as a loss to Singapore, and I meant everything I said then.
 We have lost a legend, and it’s a loss that’s not going to be replaced easily but this is a very nice way of remembering him.

-8.The book talks about Vimala and Sujesh – they are referred to quite liberally in the book, but also his cases.
+8. The book talks about Vimala and Sujesh – they are referred to quite liberally in the book, but also his cases.
 And they show his approach to the law and what he felt should be done.